PluralKit/PluralKit/docs/content/command-list.md

 - `pk;switch [member...]` - Registers a switch with the given members.
 - `pk;switch out` - Registers a 'switch-out' - a switch with no associated members.
 - `pk;switch edit <member...|out>` - Edits the members in the latest switch.
 - `pk;switch add <member...>` - Makes a new switch based off the current switch with the listed members added or removed.
+Has an alias as `pk;switch copy <member...>`.
 - `pk;switch move <time>` - Moves the latest switch backwards in time.
 - `pk;switch delete` - Deletes the latest switch.
 - `pk;switch delete all` - Deletes all logged switches.